 - How do I go about choosing my restricted electives and when will I take those courses?

 - All GDB students will formally submit their proposed restricted electives during GDB 187 which will be taken junior year.
-Students will choose their restricted electives with the consent of their master or faculty adviser and their academic adviser (Brandy Fleming), and most students will take their restricted electives during their junior and senior year.
+Students will choose their restricted electives with the consent of their master or faculty advisor (Dr. Johan Leveau) and their academic advisor (Bianca Radut), and most students will take their restricted electives during their junior and senior year.
 The restricted electives are upper division courses that add up to a minimum of 25 units and that are chosen by the student to reflect their individual interest within the field of global health and to personalize and focus their GDB experience.
-The ‘restricted’ adjective refers to the fact that there are certain restrictions to classes that may be counted towards these 25 units; consult your adviser for details.
+The ‘restricted’ adjective refers to the fact that there are certain restrictions to classes that may be counted towards these 25 units; see our Guide to Restricted Electives or consult an advisor for details.